 The idea was to showcase Butterscotch to Marcus’s audience since the tour was promoting her as the special guest.
 I put some clips of them performing together during soundcheck and the live show which we ended up posting on their channels.

 A fun idea I’ve thought about was Butterscotch teaching Marcus how to beatbox while Marcus teaches Butterscotch how to play the bass.
 I didn’t think Marcus would do it, but Brenda ended up suggesting it, and he was down for it.
-We recorded on my phone but we haven’t posted it yet.
+We recorded on my phone to make it feel more personal but we haven’t posted it yet.
 I think it’ll be a fun video to share so I’ll be updating the blog once they post it.